rohilshah95/BotsUp/SERVICE.md

 ## Components

-The following is the diagram containing major modules and use cases of the project:
+The below component diagram illustrates the application flow and the inter-operation of the modules.
 ![](UseCaseDiagram.jpg)